Leviathan (Canada's Wonderland): Layout

-After leaving the station, the train turns 180 degrees to the right, then begins to climb the chain lift hill, traveling at a speed of 15.5 km/h.
+After leaving the station, the train turns 180 degrees to the right, then begins to climb the chain lift hill, travelling at a speed of 15.5 km/h.
 Once at the top of the 93.3 m lift, it drops to the ground at an 80-degree angle, reaching a top speed of 148 km/h.
 Following the first drop, the train goes through a 30 m tunnel next to the Wonderland Terminal, then curves upwards into a 50 m overbanked banked turn to the right.
-This is followed by another drop that enters a speed hill, which makes a high speed turn slightly to the left at approximately 122 km/h.
+This is followed by another drop that enters a speed hill, which makes a high-speed turn slightly to the left at approximately 122 km/h.
 The exit of the first high speed turn leads directly into a 56 m camelback, followed by a 44.8 m, 115-degree hammerhead turn.
 Both of these elements are located above the guest parking lot and in front of the park's main entrance.
 After leaving the hammerhead turn, the train enters a second high-speed curve at approximately 96.5 km/h.
 The train then traverses a smaller, 37.8 m camelback, leading to a third high-speed turn which bends to the left and leads into the brake run and into the station.

 Trains

 Leviathan operates with three open-air steel and fibreglass trains coloured red, orange and yellow, respectively.
 The face of Leviathan, a theme element, covers the front of the trains.
 Each train has eight cars with four seats per car, which are styled after Bolliger & Mabillard's traditional hyper coaster cars, as opposed to the staggered seating used on Behemoth.
 Each train seats 32 riders, who are restrained using lapbars and seatbelts.
+Leviathan's lapbars feature a clamshell design which are also present on all other Bolliger and Mabillard Hyper Coaster models.
+The clamshell restraints are padded with comfortable materials and are designed to fit a wide range of body sizes and shapes, ensuring that riders of varying proportions can be accommodated comfortably.

 Track

 The steel track of Leviathan is over a mile long at 1672 m, the height of the lift hill is 93.3 m and the angle of the first descent is approximately 80 degrees.
-The color of the track is cyan and its supports are blue.
+The colour of the track is cyan (Hex #2fd9cf) and its supports are blue (Hex #0295b3).
 Leviathan uses a single chain for the lift hill.

 Station and plaza

 Leviathan's station has an elevator near the exit, wooden guard rails with slanted railings and two queues, one of which is the Fast Lane queue for pass holders.
 In front of the station, there is a rock fountain with a sculpture of a Leviathan on top.
 To the right of the sculpture, there is an arcade building that was renovated during the construction of the roller coaster.
 Unlike most of the park's attractions, Leviathan has its own gift shop.
+Leviathan's gift shop offers riders the option to purchase their FunPix photos.